A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Diamonds and v-stacks

-In general for any pre-adic space (in the sense of \cite[Appendix to lecture 3]{Berkeley}) over $\Spa \Z_p$, the same functor as in the exhibited formula above (where ``a map of adic spaces" is replaced by ``a map of pre-adic spaces") is not necessarily representable by a diamond, but it always defines a v-sheaf \cite[18.1.1]{Berkeley}.
-This encompasses the important case of formal schemes over $\Spf \Z_p$.
-For schemes over $\Z_p$, there are two different ways of attaching v-sheaves to it constructed in \cite[2.2]{AGLR}, according to whether we want to view the test object as a ringed space with sheaf of rings given by the structure or the integral structure sheaf.
-We record these constructions below.
+In general for any pre-adic space (as in \cite[Appendix to lecture 3]{Berkeley}) over $\Spa \Z_p$, the same functor as in the exhibited formula above always defines a v-sheaf \cite[Lemma 18.1.1]{Berkeley}, though not necessarily representable by a diamond.
+This includes formal schemes over $\Spf \Z_p$.
+For schemes over $\Z_p$, there are two different ways of attaching v-sheaves to it constructed in \cite[Section 2.2]{AGLR}, according to whether we want to view the test object as a ringed space with sheaf of rings given by the structure or the integral structure sheaf, recalled below.

 \begin{example} For an affine $p$-adic formal scheme $\mathfrak{X}=\Spf A$ over $\Spf \Z_p$, the v-sheaf $\mathfrak{X}^\diamond$ is the v-sheaf attached to the pre-adic space $\Spa(A,A)$.
-This construction is compatible with localization and hence globalizes and defines a functor from $p$-adic formal schemes to v-sheaves. \end{example} \begin{example} The v-sheaf $\Spd \F_p$ is \textbf{not} representable by diamonds.
-This is in fact the trivial functor, sending any test object to a point. \end{example}
+This construction is compatible with localization and hence globalizes and defines a functor from $p$-adic formal schemes to v-sheaves. \end{example}

-\begin{defn}{\cite[2.10]{AGLR}} Let $A$ be a $\Z_p$-algebra and $X=\Spec(A)$. \begin{enumerate} \item The \textit{small diamond} functor $X^\diamond$ of $X$ is the v-sheaf on $\Perf$
+\begin{defn}[{\cite[Definition 2.10]{AGLR}}] Let $A$ be a $\Z_p$-algebra and $X=\Spec(A)$. \begin{enumerate} \item The \textit{small diamond} functor $X^\diamond$ of $X$ is the v-sheaf on $\Perf$

 where $S^\sharp$ is an untilt of $S$ and $f$ is a ring homomorphism.

 \item The \textit{big diamond} functor $X^\Diamond$ of $X$ is the v-sheaf on $\Perf$